dunkeltron/bamazon/README.md

 Before running the javascript files the user should run schema.sql in mysql.

 *  __After getting the mysql connection up and running make sure to modify the port, user, and password fields in the javascript files to match those of your mysql connection.__
+* Your var connection should look like this in both bamazonCustomer.js and bamazonManager.js
 ```javascript
 var connection = mysql.createConnection({
     host: "localhost",